pwr-Solaar/Solaar/docs/capabilities.md

 Solaar uses the standard Logitech names for keyboard keys.
 Some Logitech keyboards have different icons on some of their keys and have different functionality than suggested by these names.

-Solaar is uses the standard US keyboard layout.
+Solaar uses the standard US keyboard layout.
 This currently only matters for the `Per-key Lighting` setting.
 Users who want to have the key names for this setting reflect the keyboard layout that they use can create and edit `~/.config/solaar/keys.yaml` which contains a YAML dictionary of key names and locations.
 For example, switching the `Y` and `Z` keys can be done  as:

 	Z: 25
 	Y: 26